Shakes-tzd/TPPMastersThesis/book/chap4.md

 The above example about the Montreal protocol showcases the multiple benefits of atmospheric monitoring and modeling.
-For instance, Rigby et al. showed that emissions from eastern mainland China were 7.0 ± 3.0 (±1 standard deviation) gigagrams per year higher in 2014–2017 than in 2008–2012 and that the increase in emissions arose primarily around the northeastern provinces of Shandong and Hebei.
+For instance, Rigby et al.(2019) showed that emissions from eastern mainland China were 7.0 ± 3.0 (±1 standard deviation) gigagrams per year higher in 2014–2017 than in 2008–2012 and that the increase in emissions arose primarily around the northeastern provinces of Shandong and Hebei {cite}`rigby_increase_2019`.
 This kind of precision of emission estimates and the approximate location of their sources would be beneficial for evaluating the effectiveness of MC efforts aimed at reducing Hg emissions.
 Policymakers would value such information